Quaker Square: Mall

-The facility was repurposed in March 1973, and reopened 1 April 1975 with four shops and an ice cream parlor.
+The facility was repurposed in March 1973, and reopened April 1, 1975, with four shops and an ice cream parlor.

 The silos were converted into a Hilton Hotel which opened in 1980.
 Later it became a Crowne Plaza hotel.
-The hotel is built into the suite of silos and is famed for its 196 completely round rooms.
-(Source: "Quaker Chronicle" promotional sheet available at the hotel.)
+The hotel was built into the suite of silos and is famed for its 196 completely round rooms.
+The facility also included a restaurant themed with railroads and the Quaker Square General Store, as well as other retail establishments.

-The Trackside Grille & Ice Cream Parlor, a restaurant themed with railroads which run parallel to the building, also provided a narrative of Akron's history.
-The Trackside Dining Room was constructed with the beams and columns of the factory building.
-(Source: "Quaker Chronicle" promotional sheet available at the hotel.)

-The Quaker Square General Store offered oatmeal cookies, pie-baking classes for children, and "nostalgic" candy.
-(Source: "Quaker Chronicle" promotional sheet available at the hotel.)
+The property contains many Don Drumm sculptures.

 Purchase by University of Akron

 In mid-June 2007 the University of Akron bought the complex for $22,679,000 with plans to convert it into student housing and office space.
 The university planned to house more than 400 students in the converted hotel starting with the 2008 spring semester.
 In January 2008, the university began to use the upper floors of the hotel as a residence hall.

 Under contract with UA, RDA Management of Fairlawn operated 95 hotel rooms on the four bottom floors of the silos for the following two years.
 The university agreed to keep those rooms available to the public for that period to give the city an opportunity to secure more hotel space for downtown visitors and tourists.
-On June 30, 2013 the hotel was closed and converted entirely into student housing.
+On June 30, 2013, the hotel was closed and converted entirely into student housing.
 The last of the shops at Quaker Square, as well as Trackside, closed in 2016.
 The only remaining store was a Zee's store which is a convenience store for students to buy groceries and snacks.
-As of August 2018, Zee's moved to the lobby of UA's Quaker Hall, leaving the retail portion empty.
-That side of the complex continues to house offices on the second, third, and fourth floors.
+In August 2018, Zee's moved to the lobby of UA's Quaker Hall, leaving the retail portion empty.
+That side of the complex housed offices on the second, third, and fourth floors.
+After the 2018 spring semester, the dormitory was closed after it was discovered that the rooms had fallen into significant disrepair.
+At the onset of the COVID-19 pandemic in March 2020, the former dormitory was used to quarantine students that were unable to leave campus if infected.
+By the end of the pandemic in 2022, the remaining rooms were no longer used, leaving the facility empty.

+Sale to new ownership

+The University of Akron announced on March 12, 2025, that they were selling the entire complex.
+In May 2025 a group of investors including former Akron mayor Don Plusquellic and internet celebrity and area native Kyle Craven announced plans to renovate and reopen the complex.
+The group acquired the property in June 2025.